 The 7 Essential Steps of the Sales Process

 When you look at truly effective sales processes, they almost always break down into a series of core, manageable stages.
 Though details vary by industry, the core framework of a successful sales process usually remains the same.
-So, these are the 7 stages of the sales process that really form the bedrock of most thriving sales organizations.

 1. Prospecting